Pr0j3c7t0dd-Ltd/panottiServer/README.md

 # panottiServer

-A FastAPI-based server for handling recording events with a plugin-based architecture and secure API endpoints.
-More information, including the download link for the Panotti MacOS desktop app, can be found at [https://www.panotti.io/](https://www.panotti.io/).
+A FastAPI-based Python server for handling recording events with a plugin-based architecture and secure API endpoints.
+More information, including the download link for the companionPanotti MacOS desktop app, can be found at [https://www.panotti.io/](https://www.panotti.io/).

 Panotti was made by AI!
 Learn about AI in software development on our [Substack](https://pr0j3c7t0dd.substack.com/) — practical insights on leveraging AI in modern development workflows.